-Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 Task 2: How social care services meet the needs of an individual Learning outcome A: Understand the different types of health and social care services and barriers to accessing them 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - No rewardable material Limited application of knowledge and understanding of how social care services meet the needs of a specified individual.
-Evidenced through: a superficial account of how the social care services selected could meet the needs of the specified individual; the information given has little relevance to the age and needs of the individual a superficial account of how voluntary care services could meet the needs of the specified individual; the information given has little relevance to the age and needs of the individual a superficial account of how voluntary care services could meet the needs of the specified individual; the information given has little relevance to the age and needs of the individual a superficial account of how informal care options could meet the needs of the specified individual; the information given has little relevance to the age and needs of the individual.
+Mark Band 0 Mark Band 1 ork Band 1 Mark Band 2 Mark Band 3 Mark Band 4 Task 2: How social care services meet the needs of an individual Learning outcome A: Understand the different types of health and social care services and barriers to accessing them 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of how social care services meet the needs of a specified individual.
+Evidenced through: • a superficial account of how the social care services selected could meet the needs of the specified individual; the information given has little relevance to the age and needs of the individual • a superficial account of how voluntary care services could meet the needs of the specified individual; the information given has little relevance to the age and needs of the individual • a superficial account of how informal care options could meet the needs of the specified individual; the information given has little relevance to the age and needs of the specified individual; the information given has little relevance to the age and needs of the individual.
 Adequate application of knowledge and understanding of how social care services meet the needs of a specified individual.
-Evidenced through: a partially detailed account of how the social care services selected could meet the needs of the specified individual; the information given has some relevance to the age and needs of the individual a partially detailed account of how voluntary care services could meet the needs of the specified individual; the information given has some relevance to the age and needs of the individual a partially detailed account of how informal care options could meet the needs of the specified individual; the information given has some relevance to the age and needs of the individual Good application of knowledge and understanding of how social care services meet the needs of a specified individual.
-Evidenced through: a mostly detailed account of how the social care services selected could meet the needs of the specified individual; the information given is mostly relevant to the age and needs of the individual a mostly detailed account of how voluntary care services could meet the needs of the specified individual; the information given is mostly relevant to the age and needs of the individual a mostly detailed account of how voluntary care services could meet the needs of the specified individual; the information given is mostly relevant to the age and needs of the individual a mostly detailed account of how informal care options could meet the needs of the specified individual; the information given is mostly relevant to the age and needs of the individual Comprehensive application of knowledge and understanding of how social care services meet the needs of a specified individual.
-Evidenced through: a fully detailed account of how the social care services selected could meet the needs of the specified individual; the information given is fully relevant to the age and needs of the individual a fully detailed account of how voluntary care services could meet the needs of the specified individual; the information given is fully relevant to the age and needs of the individual a fully detailed account of how voluntary care services could meet the needs of the specified individual; the information given is fully relevant to the age and needs of the individual; the information given is fully relevant to the age and needs of the individual
+Evidenced through: • a partially detailed account of how the social care services selected could meet the needs of the specified individual; the information given has some relevance to the age and needs of the individual • a partially detailed account of how voluntary care services could meet the needs of the specified individual; the information given has some relevance to the age and needs of the individual • a partially detailed account of how informal care options could meet the needs of the specified individual; the information given has some relevance to the age and needs of the individual; the information given has some relevance to the age and needs of the individual.
+Good application of knowledge and understanding of how social care services meet the needs of a specified individual.
+Evidenced through: a mostly detailed account of how the social care services selected could meet the needs of the specified individual; the information given is mostly relevant to the age and needs of the individual a mostly detailed account of how voluntary care services could meet the needs of the specified individual; the information given is mostly relevant to the age and needs of the individual a mostly detailed account of how informal care options could meet the needs of the specified individual; the information given is mostly relevant to the age and needs of the individual; the information given is mostly relevant to the age and needs of the individual.
+Comprehensive application of knowledge and understanding of how social care services meet the needs of a specified individual.
+Evidenced through: • a fully detailed account of how the social care services selected could meet the needs of the specified individual; the information given is fully relevant to the age and needs of the individual • a fully detailed account of how voluntary care services could meet the needs of the specified individual; the information given is fully relevant to the age and needs of the individual • a fully detailed account of how informal care options could meet the needs of the specified individual; the information given is fully relevant to the age and needs of the individual; the information given is fully relevant to the age and needs of the individual.